epigen/atacseq_pipeline/README.md

 - Quantification (counts/)
     - Consensus region set generation across all called peaks.
     - Read count and peak support quantification of the consensus regions across samples, yielding a count and a support matrix with dimensions regions X samples.
+    - Aggregation of all sample-wise HOMER known motif enrichment results into one CSV in long-format.
+    - Promoter region quantification based on provided proximal TSS up and downstream distances.
 - Annotation (counts/) of the consensus region set using
     -  UROPA with regulatory build and gencode as references
     -  HOMER with annotatePeaks.pl